Regions of the Philippines

 In the Philippines, regions (rehiyon; ISO 3166-2:PH) are administrative divisions that primarily serve to coordinate planning and organize national government services across multiple local government units (LGUs).
-Most national government offices provide services through their regional branches instead of having direct provincial or city offices.
-Regional offices are usually but not necessarily located in the city designated as the regional center.
+Most national government agencies provide services through their regional offices instead of maintaining direct provincial or city offices.
+Regional offices are usually, but not necessarily, located in the city designated as the regional center.

 As of 2024, the Philippines is divided into 18 regions.
-Seventeen of these are mere administrative groupings, each provided by the president of the Philippines with a regional development council (RDC) – in the case of the National Capital Region (Metro Manila), an additional metropolitan development authority serves as the coordinating and policy-making body.
-Only one, the Bangsamoro Autonomous Region in Muslim Mindanao, has an elected government and parliament to which the Congress of the Philippines has delegated certain powers and responsibilities.
+Seventeen are administrative groupings, each with a regional development council (RDC) designated by the President.
+In the case of the National Capital Region (Metro Manila), a metropolitan development authority serves as the coordinating and policy-making body.
+Only one, the Bangsamoro Autonomous Region in Muslim Mindanao, has an elected government and parliament, to which the Congress of the Philippines has delegated certain powers and responsibilities.

 History

 Regions first came to existence on September 24, 1972, when the provinces of the Philippines were organized into eleven regions under Presidential Decree No. 1 as part of the Integrated Reorganization Plan of President Ferdinand Marcos.
 Since that time, other regions have been created and some provinces have been transferred from one region to another.